xzilla/teleport/README.md

 change and then apply the failed batches again.
 This ensures consistency on the data even after running migrations and changing the source schema.

-Currently only source databases of Postgres versions >= 9.3 are supported.
-This is partly due to "IF NOT EXISTS" clauses in `data/sql/setup.sql` and also due to the use of 9.3 json aggregation functions such as `json_agg`
+Currently only source databases with Postgres versions >= 9.2.16 are supported.

 ## Features